ionalo/hello-world/README.md

 # hello-world
 trying my first GitHub experience

-New rto GitHub, wanna learn more
+New to GitHub, wanna learn more